 Achieving continuous improvement

 Remain vigilant for possible process improvements and potential setbacks.
 You should define a set of metrics that you want to improve and keep a close eye on them.
+You can call these agile metrics.

 For example, if you want to achieve more frequent delivery to the market, you should monitor the lead time of each order and the cycle time of the assignments that consist it in order to spot areas to improve.